MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/enterprise/edp-hub.md

 // Background work called when the app receives an email. private async void AppMailReceived(string fauxEmail)
 {
-    // Only attempt to write to the database file stream if we know it&#39;s open. if (this.mailDatabaseStream != null)
+    // Only attempt to write to the database file stream if we know it's open. if (this.mailDatabaseStream != null)
     {
         IBuffer emailAsBuffer = CryptographicBuffer.ConvertStringToBinary